 Colorful and distinctive pelage

-Population currently Endangered and in need of protection
+Endangered species in need of protection

 Representative of "petite" Lepilemurs